NeotomaDB/neotoma2/cran-comments.md

 When API is down for whichever reason, instead of stopping, any `get_()` function will return `NULL` with a warning message.
 This will prevent violating **CRAN** policies when building vignettes or running examples if the API is not available.

 Maintainer's email updated.

+0 errors | 0 warnings | 1 note

+* This is a new release.

 -----